Everything you need to know about IFRS 16

 In 2019, the latest IASB lease accounting standard, IFRS 16, began to go into effect for companies worldwide.
 Among other requirements, IFRS 16 required that most leases be capitalized and recorded on the balance sheet, changed how they’re reported, and eliminated most operating (non-capitalized) leases.
 According to the American Institute of Certified Public Accountants (AICPA), approximately 90 countries have now adopted IFRS.
 Aligned closely to IFRS 16, there are many country-specific versions, including AASB 16 in Australia, NZ IFRS 16 in New Zealand, FRS 116 in Singapore, HKFRS 16 in Hong Kong, and K-IFRS 16 in South Korea.

-IFRS 16 replaced IAS 17 starting on 1 January 2019.
+IFRS 16 replaced IAS 17 with an effective date starting on 1 January 2019.
 Most global businesses have already adopted IFRS 16 and are now considering ways to optimize those implementations.
 The latest Global Lease Accounting Survey highlights some of those opportunities.

 The most notable change is the elimination of the operating lease classification.
 Under IFRS 16, all leases, excluding those that meet the practical expedient for low-value and short-term leases, if elected, are treated as finance leases.
 The lease assets and liabilities are recognized on the balance sheet, which may result in a significant increase in the amount of assets and liabilities many companies report.
 Finance leases are also reported differently on the profit and loss (P&L) statement than operating leases under the previous standard.
 Operating leases were reported as a straight-lined rent expense.
 However, under IFRS 16, all lease expenses are reported as a separate (usually straight-lined) amortization expense of the asset and a declining interest expense based on the liability being reduced with periodic payments.
 As a result of the standard, the lease expense will likely impact financial metrics such as EBITDA, as amortization and interest are excluded from the EBITDA calculation while the lease expense is included.